hongchaodeng/reverse-proxy/README.md

 Now you can open your browser and visit http://localhost:8080/api and http://localhost:8080/todo to see the result.

+> Note: If one route is a prefix of another route, the longer matching route would be used.
+> For example, if we have "/" and "/api" pointing to different backends, visiting "/api" will use the "/api" route.

 ## What resources used to build this implementation?

 - Golang